 Discount rates are inherently axiological.
 This makes consensus on what discount rates are most appropriate in a given context unlikely.
 Even with extensive party comments on discount rates, considerable uncertainty remains.
 Due to this uncertainty, we are persuaded of the need for sensitivity analysis in determining how sensitive a given mitigation's CBR is to different discount rate(s).
-Additionally, we find the logic of the SPD proposal persuasive in noting that the safety and reliability benefit components of the CBR are different in kind from the financial components of the CBR, and this justifies the use of different discount rates in the numerator and denominator of the CBR.
+Additionally, we find the logic of the SPD proposal persuasive in noting that the safety and reliability benefit components of the CBR are different in kind from the financial components of the CBR, and this could justify the use of different discount rates in the numerator and denominator of the CBR.
 However, several parties noted concerns that regarding CBRs with different discount rates in the numerator and denominator and specifically identified challenges of transparency, understandability, and the possible introduction of "bias."

 To ameliorate concerns about both uncertainty in selecting a discount rate as well as concerns about the understandability and transparency of using dual discount rates, the approach we adopt here is to direct the IOUs to use three discount rate scenarios for mitigations.
-For each mitigation, the IOUs must provide three discount rate scenarios of the CBR according to the following methodologies:
+For each mitigation, the IOUs may express their preference for one of three discount rate scenarios, but they must present the results of the three discount rate scenarios for their CBR calculation according to the following methodologies:

-a) Societal Discount Rate Scenario: apply the latest available near-term social rate of time preference (SRTP) provided by the U.S. Office of Management and Budget (OMB) in Circular A-4, 173 as the discount rate to all components in both the numerator and denominator of the CBR.
+a) Societal Discount Rate Scenario: apply the latest available near-term social rate of time preference (SRTP) provided by the U.S. Office of Management and Budget (OMB) in Circular A-4, 174 as the discount rate to all components in both the numerator and denominator of the CBR.
 The latest available near-term SRTP is 2%,